encointer/encointer-wallet-flutter/README.md

 ### Run tests

-* run all tests from the command line:`flutter test`
+* run all tests from the command line:`./flutterw test`
-* exclude e2e-tests that need a running encointer node:`flutter test --exclude-tags encointer-node-e2e`
+* exclude e2e-tests that need a running encointer node:`./flutterw test --exclude-tags encointer-node-e2e`
-* run e2e-tests that need a running encointer node:`flutter test --tags encointer-node-e2e`
+* run e2e-tests that need a running encointer node:`./flutterw test --tags encointer-node-e2e`

 ### Integration tests
-* run all integration tests in `test_driver` directory: `flutter drive --target=test_driver/app.dart --flavor dev`
+* run all integration tests in `test_driver` directory: `./flutterw drive --target=test_driver/app.dart --flavor dev`

 ### Automated screenshots
 * Github actions is used to create automated screenshots for the specified devices there.
 However, running the integration tests locally will create screenshots for the currently running device.